While Exploding Military Spending, Trump Budget Eviscerates Funding for EPA, Healthcare and More

 The president's budget proposal would bring funding for the EPA to its lowest level since 1990, with a 34 percent reduction in spending from 2017.
 Funding cuts for climate change research, the Environmental Education Program, and programs that protect American waters from pollution are among those that will be made.

-"President Trump's budget is nothing short of devastating for all Americans who value clean air, safe drinking water and protected public lands," said Rhea Suh, president of the National Resources Defense Council, in a statement.
+"President Trump's budget is nothing short of devastating for all Americans who value clean air, safe drinking water and protected public lands," said Rhea Suh, president of the Natural Resources Defense Council, in a statement.
 "Congress must reject it, and instead invest in a cleaner, safer, and more prosperous future for everyone."

 Supplemental Nutrition Assistance Program (SNAP)